Alan March

-Beginning in 1922, her poems were published the New Jersey newspaper, the Bayonne Daily Times, as a contributor to a regular column.
-Within a year, Betty was being paid for her poems and short stories.
+Beginning in 1922, her poems were published the New Jersey newspaper, the Bayonne Daily Times, as contributions to a regular column.
+Within a year, Betty was being paid by a national publication for her poems and short stories.
 Most of the 100+ pieces she sold appeared in the pulp magazine, "Argosy All-Story."
 Her work also appeared in "Munsey's" magazine.
 Many of her short-short stories were syndicated and appeared in newspapers across the USA.
-Betty's writing displayed her wit, a Jazz Age woman's perspective on beauty, relations between women and men, philosophies of life, and general observations of the world and nature.
+Betty's writing displayed her wit, a Jazz Age woman's perspective on beauty, relations between women and men, her philosophies of life, and general observations of the world and nature.

-This page reveals the genesis of Betty's professional writing career, as her work first appeared in the column titled, "Getting an Earfull with Ken."
-Written and edited by Nick "Ken" Kenny, "Getting an Earfull," published poems, jokes, stories, and commentary from unpaid contributors, most of whom used noms de plume.
+This page reveals the genesis of Betty's professional writing career, Her work first appeared in the column titled, "Getting an Earfull with Ken," in the Bayonne Times.
+Written and edited by Nick "Ken" Kenny, "Getting an Earfull," published poems, jokes, stories, and commentary from unpaid contributors, many of whom used noms de plume.
 More than forty of Betty's poems appeared in the "Earfull" from 1922 to 1929.

 Bayonne Times, April 22, 1922